 (4) Diagnostic benefits

 2. Each of the associations named above shall certify to the Board, in writing, the current rate of its membership dues.
-Any association which shall change the rate of its membership dues shall give the Board written notice thirty (30) days prior to the effective date of such change.
+Any associations which shall change the rate of its membership dues shall give the Board written notice prior to the effective date of such change.

 A. If an employee does not become a member of the Association during any membership year which is covered in whole or in part by this Agreement, said employee will be required to pay a representation fee to the Association for that membership year.
 The purpose of this fee will be to offset the employee's per capita cost of services rendered by the Association as majority representative.